iced-espresso/OffsideDetection/README.md

 # MMDetection
-This is my modification of mmdetection.(https://github.com/open-mmlab/mmdetection
+This code is my based on mmdetection.(https://github.com/open-mmlab/mmdetection

 [Example]